-The main innovation is the design of the filter, it is a small, easy to use water filter that can be used universally since it can be screwed into standard plastic bottles, which allows the user to transport water and purify it instantaneously without waiting, without chemicals or electricity.
+With a first phase of funding from Elrha’s Humanitarian Innovation Fund (HIF), Faircap developed the main innovation which was the design of the filter, which is a small, easy to use water filter that can be used universally since it can be screwed into standard plastic bottles, that allows the user to transport water and purify it instantaneously without waiting, without chemicals or electricity.
 The design is open (non-patented) and collaborative, and new versions can be improved by inviting designers, scientists, engineers to propose new solutions.

-We will prototype different versions of the Faircap filter, from a mini version for personal use to a filter for more people and that has different adapters for different usage scenarios.
+In the first phase of funding, different versions of the Faircap filter, from a mini version for personal use to a filter for more people and that has different adapters for different usage scenarios were prototyped.
+The following was also tested;

-The results will be documented and shared.
-We will make a final product that can be produced in large quantities and at a low cost so that any organization can make use of the Faircap filters.
+The results were documented and shared.
+A final product that can be produced in large quantities and at a low cost so that any organization can make use of the Faircap filters was made.

 It has been four months since we started receiving HIF support to continue developing the Faircap filter.
 Since then we have made progress in defining the final 3D design and working with two labs to prepare the first series production, we also got the first functional prototypes working and we are now arranging the final details to launch the production in the next couple of months.View